LibraryOfCongress/newspaper-navigator/README.md

 # *Newspaper Navigator*

-## By Benjamin Charles Germain Lee
+## By Benjamin Charles Germain Lee (2020 Library of Congress Innovator-in-Residence)

+## Note

 ## Introduction

+*Newspaper Navigator* is a project to re-imagine searching over <a href="https://chroniclingamerica.loc.gov/">*Chronicling America*</a>.
+The first stage of *Newspaper Navigator* is to extract content such as photographs, illustrations, cartoons, and news topics from the Chronicling America newspaper scans and corresponding OCR using emerging machine learning techniques.
+The second stage is to reimagine an exploratory search interface over the collection in order to enable a wide range of people to navigate the collection according to their interests. **This project is currently under development, and updates to the documentation will be made as the project unfolds throughout the year.**

+## What's Implemented So Far
 This code base explores using the <a href="http://beyondwords.labs.loc.gov/#/">*Beyond Words*</a> crowdsourced annotations of photographs, illustrations, comics, cartoons, and maps from <a href="https://chroniclingamerica.loc.gov/">*Chronicling America*</a> to finetune a pre-trained object detection model to detect visual content in historical newspaper scans.
-This finetuned model can then be used as the first step in a pipeline for automating the extraction of visual content from *Chronicling America*, as well as captions and corresponding textual content from the METZ/ALTO OCR of each *Chronicling America* page.
+This finetuned model can then be used as the first step in a pipeline for automating the extraction of visual content from *Chronicling America*, as well as captions and corresponding textual content from the METS/ALTO OCR of each *Chronicling America* page.
 This code base also contains a script for visualizing the extracted photographs, illustrations, comics, cartoons, and maps from *Chronicling America* using ResNet-18 embeddings and T-SNE.

 ## Whitepaper